 The X section did give me a bit of a run for my money, but it wasn’t anything a bit of wood filler couldn’t fix.
 As far as DIY furniture goes, this piece consists of mainly 2″ x 4″s and can be built with a mitre saw, drill, sander and pocket hole jig – so pretty minimal in the tool department.

 One of my favourite DIY furniture builds is this throw pillow storage shelf.
 For this build all you’ll need is a drill, a level, and some rope (and have the home improvement store make your cuts).
 It’s functional and decorative at the same time and will keep all of your out-of-season pillows tucked away neatly.
+If you’d rather buy ready made furniture and avoid DIY, find some here.

 I put up a photograph of a gorgeous, rustic entryway table on the blog (which I found on Etsy) and the image went WILD on Pinterest.
 For those of you/us that couldn’t afford the hefty price tag, I whipped up free building plans to make your own sofa table / entryway table / console table here.